bogdiz/Personal-website/README.md

 # Personal-website
-This is frontend demonstration, a personal website created in HTML, CSS and JAVASCRIPT with the topic of 'Yamaha Motors'.
+This is a frontend demonstration, a personal website created in HTML, CSS and JAVASCRIPT with the topic of 'Yamaha Motors'.
-There are multiple pages(responsive) there, a drop-down menu and a login frontend emulation using session storage.
+There are multiple pages(responsive ones) there, a drop-down menu and a login emulation using session storage.